 Pre-heat the oven to 200F / 400C

-Place the flour, salt, suet and butter into a mixing bowl and rub together with your fingertips until the mixture resembles breadcrumbs.
+Place the flour, salt, suet and butter into a large mixing bowl.

 The suet will not break down completely, but this is normal and expected.
 It will melt into the pastry as it bakes.